littlethumb123/ML_fromScratch/setup_git.md

 * push origin master not working

 ### Branching
-here I made changes on the feature_issue_branch and then push
+here I made changes on the feature_issue_branch and then merge